Trait-based approaches to improve success of dryland restoration in the US Conservation Reserve Program

 Lauren Porensky, USDA-ARS

-Rangeland plant ecologist and project Co-PI.
+Rangeland Plant Ecologist, project Co-PI.

 John Hendrickson, USDA-ARS